Titarwala

 Titarwala, also written Tittarwala, is a village in the Bijnor district of Uttar Pradesh, India.
 A famous Shiva temple, Gauri Shankar Mandir, is located in the village.
 According to Census 2011 information, the location code or village code of Titarwala village is 112083.
-Titarwala village is located in Bijnor tehsil of Bijnor district in Uttar Pradesh, India.
-It is situated 18km away from Bijnor, which is both district & sub-district headquarter of Titarwala village.
+The village is 18 km from Bijnor, which is both the district and sub-district headquarter of Titarwala village.
 As per 2009 stats, Titarwala is the gram panchayat of Titarwala village.

 The total geographical area of village is 168.75 hectares.
 Titarwala has a total population of 840 peoples, out of which male population is 437 while female population is 403.
 This results in a sex ratio of approximately 922 females for every 1,000 males.
 Literacy rate of titarwala village is 74.88% out of which 77.35% males and 72.21% females are literate.
 There are about 169 houses in titarwala village.

 Bijnor is nearest town to titarwala village for all major economic activities.